CANTUS-Project/api/source/http_headers.rst

 X-Cantus-Include-Resources
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-Clients MAY include this header in a requested, telling a server whether to include a "resources" member with hyperlinks to related resources.
+Clients MAY include this header in a request, telling a server whether to include a "resources" member with hyperlinks to related resources.
 This can be "true" or "false" (but is case-insensitive).
 Servers MUST use this header to indicate whether "resources" members are included in a response.